Learn Salem’s History

 The First Jewish Office Holder in Salem

-Merchant David Conrad is elected an alderman, the first Jewish office holder in Salem.
+David Conrad, owner of Ladies Goods on Essex Street, was elected an alderman, the first Jewish office holder in Salem.

 1867